Build

 You now have an application that can visually view the GPS coordinates that your Raspberry Pi and GPS module retrieve from satellites.
 Using PubNub, this information is updated in real time.
 You can find the source code of this application in the GitHub repository.

-If you would like to learn more about how to power other IoT applications, take a look at our IoT resources.
+If you'd like to learn more about how to power other IoT applications, look at our IoT resources.

 If you have any other questions or concerns, please feel free to reach out to devrel@pubnub.com.